smart-edge-open/ido-specs/doc/applications-onboard/network-edge-applications-onboarding.md

 ## Inter application communication
 The IAC is available via the default overlay network used by Kubernetes - Kube-OVN.

-For more information on Kube-OVN, refer to the Kube-OVN support in OpenNESS [documentation](https://github.com/otcshare/ido-specs/blob/master/doc/building-blocks/dataplane/openness-interapp.md#interapp-communication-support-in-openness-network-edge)
+For more information on Kube-OVN, refer to the Kube-OVN support in OpenNESS [documentation](../building-blocks/dataplane/openness-interapp.md#interapp-communication-support-in-openness-network-edge)

 # Enhanced Platform Awareness
 Enhanced platform awareness (EPA) is supported in OpenNESS via the use of the Kubernetes NFD plugin.
 This plugin is enabled in OpenNESS for Network Edge by default.
-Refer to the [NFD whitepaper](https://github.com/otcshare/ido-specs/blob/master/doc/enhanced-platform-awareness/openness-node-feature-discovery.md) for information on how to make your application pods aware of the supported platform capabilities.
+Refer to the [NFD whitepaper](../building-blocks/enhanced-platform-awareness/openness-node-feature-discovery.md) for information on how to make your application pods aware of the supported platform capabilities.

-Refer to [<b>supported-epa.md</b>](https://github.com/otcshare/ido-specs/blob/master/doc/getting-started/network-edge/supported-epa.md) for the list of supported EPA features on OpenNESS network edge.
+Refer to Building Blocks / Enhanced Platform Awareness section for the list of supported EPA features on OpenNESS network edge.

 # VM support for Network Edge
 Support for VM deployment on OpenNESS for Network Edge is available and enabled by default, where certain configuration and prerequisites may need to be fulfilled to use all capabilities.
-For information on application deployment in VM, see [openness-network-edge-vm-support.md](https://github.com/otcshare/ido-specs/blob/master/doc/applications-onboard/openness-network-edge-vm-support.md).
+For information on application deployment in VM, see [VM support in OpenNESS for Network Edge](../applications-onboard/openness-network-edge-vm-support.md) section.

 # Troubleshooting
 This section covers steps for debugging edge applications in Network Edge.